- Off road parking

 Pine panelling, exposed beams and original stonework combine to create a classic cottage feel; a perfect and peaceful base from which to explore the region.

-Two bedrooms: 1 x double, 1 x adult bunk.
+Two bedrooms: 1 x double, 1 x single.
 Shower room with shower, basin and WC.
 Open-plan living area with fitted kitchen, dining area and sitting area with two sofas and log-effect electric fire.

 - LPG central heating with electric fire in sitting room